SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 > ver.
 March 7, 2022

-## Table of contents<!-- Susan TO SHANNON: I will fixed the table of contents so it displays as a cleaner table - should I add more info to this like CCRI microdata, CCRI aggregate data? -->
+## Table of contents<!-- Susan TO SHANNON: I will fix the table of contents so it displays as a cleaner table - should I add more info to this like CCRI microdata, CCRI aggregate data? -->

 - <a href="#what-is-the-ccri">What is the CCRI</a>
 - <a href="#why-another-web-page-about-ccris-historical-census-of-canada-resources">Why another web page about CCRI's historical Census of Canada resources?</a>
 - <a href="#where-to-start">Where to start?
 CCRI Data and documentation</a>
-- <a href="#ccri-contextual-database">CCRI Contextual database</a>
+- <a href="#ccri-contextual-database">CCRI Contextual Database</a>

 ## What is the CCRI?